Labour to oppose Troubles amnesty legislation

 But they attracted criticism from victim groups and the largest Unionist party in Northern Ireland, the DUP, expressed its concerns.

-Earlier this month a former Conservative minister told The Independent he did not think his party would “wear” the proposals when their ramifications were set out.
+Earlier this month a former Conservative minister told The Independent he did not think his party would “wear” the proposals when the ramifications were set out.

 Labour sources said that the planned legislation had been poorly received in Northern Ireland.